commercetools/enzyme-extensions/README.md

 });
 ```

 This quickly gets out of hand and the "lines to first `it`" becames too many.
 Tests feel bloated and brittle with a lot of noise around the actual important things.
 However, this logic feels repetitive which is often a good fit for a tool.
 This is where `expand` comes into play.
-The above would become:
+The above can become:

 ```js
 let wrapper;